Kn99HN/Matcha/chamei/NOTES.md

 - M is grown by:
     - deducing the truth value of literal from M and F
     - guessing a truth value

+- If a wrong guess for a literal leads to an inconsistency, the procedure backtracks and tries the opposite value